cloud-gov/cf-redash/README.md

 ## Install steps

-First, create the backing services for Redash (you can name these services whatever you want, just make sure to update the `app/vars.yml` file accordingly):
+First, create the backing services for Redash (you can name these services whatever you want, just make sure to update the `app/vars.yml` file accordingly - see below):

 ```bash
 ~$ cf create-service aws-rds small-psql redash-database